 - Plan your afternoon and evening schedule using the full programme and map at the official website, which also has general information on public transport, behavioural guidelines, and similar.

-- Don’t be shocked at how much you are actually charged for drinks – you have to add the deposit to the advertised prices.
+- Don’t be shocked at how much you are actually charged for drinks when you buy them – you have to add the cost of the deposit to the advertised prices.

-- Along the route, some bakeries and snack bars are also open until 2
+- Along the route, some bakeries and snack bars also open until 2

 am,if you want a cheap(er) source for food and drink.

-- I went until about 7 pm and there was no rowdiness or idiots letting off crackers.
-The atmosphere was very positive, helped by an absence of vehicles (much of the Silvesterpfad area is cordoned off from traffic).
+- I went until about 7 pm (don’t mock me) and there was no rowdiness or idiots letting off crackers.
+The atmosphere was very positive, helped by an absence of vehicles; much of the Silvesterpfad area is cordoned off from traffic.